-L. Trumpeter Swan Nesting Areas.
-In trumpeter swan nesting areas, uses that would disturb nesting swans or detrimentally alter the nesting habitat should be avoided.
-The siting of permanent facilities, including roads, material sites, storage areas, and other forms of permanent structures should be avoided within one-quarter mile of known nesting sites.
-Surface entry should also be avoided within one-quarter mile of nesting sites between April 1 and August 31.
+M. Trumpeter Swan and Tule Geese Nesting Areas.
+In trumpeter swan and Tule geese nesting areas, uses that would disturb a significant number of nesting swans or geese, or detrimentally alter their nesting habitat, should be avoided.
+The siting of permanent facilities, including roads, material sites, storage areas, and other forms of permanent structures should be avoided within one-quarter mile of these known nesting sites.
+Surface entry should also be avoided within one-quarter mile of these nesting areas between April 1 and August 31.
+Both of these should be evaluated on a case-by-case basis.
+Some areas are more open and susceptible to noise and visual disturbances and therefore require larger protection areas.
 Leases or permits may require seasonal restrictions on activities to avoid disturbance to swans.
 Consult with ADF&G and USFWS to identify current or potential nesting habitat and to determine guidelines to follow and activities to avoid.
-The standards of Guideline M, 'Activities in Important Waterfowl Habitat', also apply.
-Refer to an upland management unit's 'Resources and Uses' section in the Resource Allocation Tables to determine if the presence of a nesting area is likely.
+The standards of Guideline N, 'Activities in Important Waterfowl Habitat', also apply.
+Refer to the management unit's 'Description' section in the Resource Allocation Tables to determine if the presence of a nesting area is likely.

-M. Activities in Important Waterfowl Habitat.
+N. Activities in Important Waterfowl Habitat.
 In important waterfowl habitat, activities requiring a lease, permit, or development plan, and producing habitat disturbance or high levels of acoustical or visual disturbance from sources such as boat traffic, vegetation clearing, construction, blasting, dredging, and seismic operations, will be avoided during sensitive periods such as nesting, staging, or brood-rearing periods.
-Where it is not feasible and prudent to avoid such activities, other mitigation measures may be required to avoid significant adverse impacts or the activity may be denied.
-Consult with ADF&G to identify areas of important waterfowl in addition to those identified in the tidelands management units in this plan and to determine appropriate mitigation or avoidance measures.
+Where it is not feasible and prudent to avoid such activities, other mitigation measures may be required to avoid significant adverse impacts and the activity may be denied.
+If it is likely that a waterfowl concentration exists within the area affected by a potential project, consult with ADF&G and USFWS to identify areas of important waterfowl in addition to those identified in the management units in this plan and to determine appropriate mitigation or avoidance measures.

-N. Fish and Wildlife Enhancement on State Lands.
+O. Fish and Wildlife Enhancement on State Lands.
 Fish and wildlife enhancement activities on state lands, whether by ADF&G or other parties, will be consistent with the management intent for those lands.
 Enhancement activities likely to attract significant public use, including sport fishing use, will be designed and located to minimize the impact of additional public use on the existing recreation resources, including anchorages, campsites, and existing and intended wilderness values.

-O. Protection of Fish and Wildlife Resources - Transportation Facilities.
-Important fish and wildlife habitats such as those described as riparian areas, fish and wildlife movement corridors, important wintering areas, and threatened or endangered species habitat should be avoided in siting transportation routes unless no other feasible and prudent alternatives exist.
+P. Protection of Fish and Wildlife Resources - Transportation Routes and Facilities.

+Important fish and wildlife habitats in riparian areas, fish and wildlife movement corridors, important wintering areas, and threatened or endangered species habitat should be avoided in siting transportation routes unless no other feasible and prudent alternatives exist.
 Location of routes and timing of construction should be determined in consultation with ADF&G.